practiccollie/Depender/README.md

                         /_____/\___/ .___/\___/_/ /_/\__,_/\___/_/
                                   /_/
 ```
-The tool that will detect and exploit your organization's dependencies.
+The tool will detect and exploit your organization's dependencies.